Getting into studying

 - Family Action’s Educational Grants Programme gives grants to people who want to unlock their educational potential by participating in further education.
 You don’t have to be a carer to apply.
 You may qualify if you are over 14 and on a low income.
 This is only available in England.

-You should get in touch with your local carer service as they may be able to help you find other grants and loans that suit your situation.
+- Get in touch with your local carer service as staff may be able to help you find other grants and loans that suit your situation.
 They will help you work out if any other benefits you claim might be affected.

 - The Carers Scholarships Fund offers carers across the UK the opportunity to study for an Open University course free.